Jackie Clune: Career

 She has had billing as the Narrator for The Rocky Horror Show, and a character part in Just for One Day. in 2025, she features in the cast of a new BBC TV series, based on an Agatha Christie novel, "Towards Zero".
+Also touring Julius Caesar.

 Personal life

+Clune was heterosexual, but at age 22 began dating women exclusively.
+Several of her relationships were long-term.
+After her last female relationship, she rejected an either/or choice and came out bisexual.
 In 2001, Clune met Heartbeat actor and stunt performer Richard Hannant, who was the fire officer at the Arts Theatre where she was performing, and started a relationship with him.
 Eleven months later she became pregnant with their first child, a daughter, Saoirse.
 The couple went on to have triplets (2005), and married in 2008.

+For some years after her marriage, Clune referred to herself as a "hasbian" (former lesbian), but as of 2025 described herself as queer.

-Clune has been on the general council of the Equity Committee since 2013 and in August 2020 was elected vice president.
+Clune has been on the general council of the Equity Committee since 2013 and in August 2020 was elected vice president. and again in 2026 is an Equity Vice President.